itsksaurabh/go-corona/README.md

 **Updating Test Data**

-You can update the test data inside `./testdata/` dir by enabling the `-update` flag while testing.
+You can update the test data inside `./testdata/` directory by enabling the `-update` flag while testing.
 By default the flag is set to `false`.

 Or